Shippable/docs/sources/deploy/aws-elastic-beanstalk-multiple-containers.md

     Our job does following:

     - Utilize the built-in `shippable_replace` utility on the `Dockerrun.aws.json` file as well as the `config.yml` file to replace placeholder with actual configuration.
-    - Print the modified files so we can make sure they're being properly updated
+    - export the `IMAGE` env variable using the image resource environment variable.
     - Make sure all inputs have `switch: off` except the image resources.
 We only want to deploy when the image changes.

 * **Required:** Yes.